 - Penguin 5 (AKA Penguin 2.1) on October 4, 2013

 - Penguin 6 (AKA Penguin 3.0) on October 17, 2014

-The fact that Google is updating their Penguin algorithm so rarely creates problems for site owners.
+The fact that Google is updating its Penguin algorithm so rarely creates problems for site owners.
 Websites hit by the penalty often have to wait until the next update for their recovery, which may mean waiting up to a year.
-However, Google recently stated that they will shift the Penguin algorithm to continuous live updates.
+However, Google recently stated that it will shift the Penguin algorithm to continuous live updates.
 This is confirmed to a certain extent by the recently reported spikes in search results following the latest update, which is unusual.

 How Do You Know If You’re Hit?

 If you suspect you might have been hit by the latest Penguin update, here’s how to find out: